PostHog/posthog.com/contents/handbook/company/team/joe-martin.md

 - Push for bigger, braver projects.
 I feel continuing the '[Nail Plugins](https://github.com/PostHog/posthog.com/issues/3265)' project is a good starting point, as well as unblocking [competitor comparisons](https://github.com/PostHog/posthog.com/issues/2939).
 - Default to giving only high-level feedback on content, unless requested to do more.
-- Change my internal communication style to allow other voices more room, while also seeking opportunities to champion diversity at PostHog through action.
+- Change my internal communication style to allow other voices more room.
+Actively seek opportunities to champion diversity at PostHog through action.

 I'm always open to more feedback, from anyone.
 Got some?
 [Send it to me!](https://forms.gle/UcA5FdAjZJSXiqYG6)